ka-patel/dl_quotes/README.md

  - US Securities from Yahoo Finance (yahoo_fin or yfinance directory) Note that these variation are because each uses different built-in Python modules but they function identically.
- - US Gov't Trift Savings Plan -- aka TSP (TSP directory)
+ - US Gov't Thrift Savings Plan -- aka TSP (TSP directory)

-This repo also contains FinanceQuote directory which has dditional unofficial Finance::Quote modules that are developed by me.
+This repo also contains FinanceQuote directory which has additional unofficial Finance::Quote modules that are developed by me.
 It includes YahooChart module which fetches cookies and crumb to future proof it, and multi-threading if installed Perl is capable of.
 You simply would overlay these files into